An electric-plane pioneer has a plan to transform package delivery. It might work.

-They’re speaking of an airplane, a sleek electric craft that can whisk packages directly between warehouses without the need for runways or the hassle of highways.
+They are speaking of an airplane, a sleek electric craft that can whisk packages directly between warehouses without the need for runways or the hassle of highways.
 The plane offers a high-tech solution to a granular problem: a $5 million futuristic machine that can make that new shirt arrive a lot sooner.
 If it works, our package world, supercharged by the pandemic, would be greener and speedier.
-But from problems such as FAA certification to scale to safety, plenty of eggs could also get broken along the way.
+But from problems such as Federal Aviation Administration certification to scale to safety, plenty of eggs could also get broken along the way.

 In a modern glass-and-rust structure at the Burlington airport, these hopes are taking shape.
-This is the headquarters of Beta Technologies, an aircraft startup founded by Kyle Clark, a 41-year-old former Harvard and minor-league hockey player.
-He believes, he says, making a bold but unproven statement, that his tech can help commerce "be done at a scale that’s never been done before.”
+This is the headquarters of Beta Technologies, an aircraft start-up founded by Kyle Clark, a 41-year-old former Harvard University and minor league hockey player.
+He believes, he says, making a bold but unproven statement, that his tech can help commerce “be done at a scale that’s never been done before.”

-Clark started Beta in 2017 to build electric vertical take-off and landing aircraft, or eVTOLs — a Tesla of the skies that’s cleaner, quieter and able to drop into tight spaces.
-Numerous in wing and rotor design, it is eVTOLs electric power that marks their virtue: it allows them to take off like a helicopter and glide like a jet.
+Clark started Beta in 2017 to build electric vertical take off and landing aircraft, or eVTOLs — a Tesla of the skies that is cleaner, quieter and able to drop into tight spaces.
+Numerous in wing and rotor design, it is eVTOLs electric power that marks their virtue: It allows them to take off like a helicopter and glide like a jet.

 Much eVTOL buzz centers on “air taxis” — the “Jetsons”-like premise of moving people around in cities via bulbous flying machines.
-But Beta, and to a lesser extent Germany-based Lilium, are among the few startups eyeing cargo.
-The idea is that it will be far easier to get craft certified by the FAA if their payload isn’t human, and much cheaper when the cost is spread to hundreds of package-shippers.
+But Beta, and to a lesser extent Germany-based Lilium, are among the few start-ups eyeing cargo.
+The idea is that it will be far easier to get craft certified by the FAA if their payload is not human, and much cheaper when the cost is spread to hundreds of package-shippers.

 They argue eVTOLs could reduce road traffic and save time and emissions for the 36 million packages shipped daily.

 Clark has a colorful backstory.
-An engineering major, he paused Harvard to follow the barnstorming minor-league circuit.
+An engineering major, he paused Harvard to follow the barnstorming minor league circuit.
 (At 6′6″, he was what the hockey world genteelly calls an enforcer; he was signed by the Caps but never made the big club.)
 He returned to graduate and founded several companies while seeking backers for his burgeoning airplane designs and growing flying habit.

-A second story in the Beta building — business staffers on one side, engineers on the other — is horse-shoed around a hangar beneath, where multiple aircraft sit in various stages of tinkering.
+A second story in the Beta building — business staffers on one side, engineers on the other — is horseshoed around a hangar beneath, where multiple aircraft sit in various stages of tinkering.
 The hangar opens to the runway, allowing test flights over Lake Champlain and the Adirondacks beyond.

 Its pieces de resistance are the models of the “Alia."
-The eVTOL is a curious, birdlike thing, which makes sense as it’s modeled after the long-flight Arctic Tern.
+The eVTOL is a curious, birdlike thing, which makes sense as it is modeled after the long-flight Arctic Tern.

 UPS has signed a letter of intent to buy 150 Alias, with the first 10 due to start arriving in 2024.
-The company hopes to attract others, from FedEx to the United States Postal Service.
+The company hopes to attract others, from FedEx to the U.S. Postal Service.
 Amazon, meanwhile, is an investor.
-(Amazon founder Jeffrey Bezos owns the Washington Post.)
+(Amazon founder Jeff Bezos owns The Washington Post.)

 Part of why these planes lend themselves to moving packages is that warehousing is increasingly spread out; Amazon, for instance, opened more than 200 new facilities during the pandemic.
 By bridging distances, the aircraft could — at least theoretically, experts say — allow customers to shop at more distant vendors and sellers to increase their customer base.